Quilting Plans for Dogwood Blossoms

 Dogwood Blossoms is a bold, modern traditional quilting design and is easily my “go to” when I want a quit to work up quickly or show off some fun fat quarters.
 I also love that it’s perfect for combining free motion quilting with walking foot quilting or ruler work quilting, creating a cool effect!

-(This article contains affiliate links)
+(This article may contain affiliate links)

 The big flowers of Dogwood Blossoms provide an amazing opportunity for color and fabric contrast, but the way they form a clear foreground and background also provides a unique quilting opportunity.
 Let’s take a look at a few different quilting plans to consider, and spend some particular time on the way this quilt is an excellent chance to practice a bit of ruler work or walking foot quilting.